-Internet Access: A satellite, DSL, or cable connection or higher is best.
-Dial-up connections are not recommended, and will be problematic.
-If you rely on your employer's Internet connection, be aware that firewall restrictions and policies may exist that prevent you from accessing all or part of your course, using our online tools.
+A high speed connection (Cable, DSL, or satellite) is required.
+If you rely on your employer's Internet connection, be aware that firewall restrictions and network policies may exist that prevent you from accessing all or part of your course when using our online tools.

 SET UP your anti-virus software to boot automatically when you start up your computer.